 Making the standards more “actionable” is the goal of the Leadership Reflection & Growth Tool, which promotes self-reflection and meaningful dialogue by school and district leaders.
+The tool applies to building-based leaders, as well as central office.
 In utilizing this tool, key points to consider are:

 - This is not an evaluation tool.
 It is intended for personal and/or team reflection.
 The goal of the reflection is to target areas of potential growth in leadership practices for both individuals and leadership teams.